Course - Principal Instrument 1 with Improvisation - MUSV1019

 An examinee with a completed qualification in MUSV1019

-- Can rehearse and present a vocal/instrumental repertoire from a broad field within his or her main musical area/genre.
+- Can rehearse and present a vocal/instrumental repertoire with some variation within their main musical area/genre

-- Can show musicality, technical skills, knowledge of styles, and insight into music theory
+- Can show musicality, technical skills and knowledge of styles

 - Can improvise on a basic level both alone and with others